f5devcentral/f5-cloudserviceeaplab/README.rst

 Note the info on the IP, City, State, and the Cloud Provider used by our test application.
 It also shows the region used by the cloud provider derived from the FQDN/IP information.
 As you can see in the screenshot, the example test app endpoint is located in North America, US East (N. Virginia) and is deployed on Amazon AWS.
 Note that the default configuration will be to route the traffic that's hitting the EAP instance to the identified IP address of the application endpoint.

-`d)` You can now provide an SSL/TLS certificate, if you wanted to.
+`d)` You can now provide an SSL/TLS certificate if you wanted to.
 However, for the lab at this point we will skip uploading the certificate and will come back to the certificate section later; for now only select "Enable HTTP Listener" with Port 80, and **uncheck** "Enable HTTPS Listener", then click **Save & Continue**.

 .. figure:: _figures/tls-ssl-v2.png